CONTENTS

 Such a huge expanse of rolling hills and woodlands provides the perfect canvas for many outdoor activities.
 On a day when the sun is out, Londoners flock here to soak up the warmth and family days out are evident everywhere.
 With so much space, the opportunity to get involved in public games of sporting activities, or to hide away for some much-needed solitude are equally accessible.

 There are endless paths and cycleways throughout the park, making a casual stroll or bike ride easy to do.
-Hiring bicycles in Richmond Park is also made easy with the Parkcycle Centre located near the Roehampton Gate car park during summer.
+Hiring bicycles in Richmond Park is also made easy with the Parkcycle Centre located near the Roehampton Gate Car Park during summer.

 Other sporting activities such as horseriding, fishing, golf and power kiting are also possible.